 From snorkeling Silfra to horseback riding in the highlands, my 4 day trip to Iceland was jam-packed with first time experiences and lots of adventure.
 Although I spent most of my time exploring Reykjavík, I also wanted to see the countryside.
 Known as “The Land of Fire and Ice”, I couldn’t miss Iceland’s stunning landscape and rugged natural beauty.

-Although the Golden Circle and the Blue Lagoon are incredible attractions, I chose the latter.
-I booked a guided tour of Iceland’s South Coast after falling in love with photos of black sand beaches and roaring waterfalls.
+Although the Golden Circle and the Blue Lagoon are incredible attractions in Iceland, I booked a guided tour of the Iceland South Coast after falling in love with photos of the black sand beaches and roaring waterfalls.

 On a sunny day, see as many as two rainbows at Skógafoss!

 Even with partial views of the waterfall from the parking lot, I could tell that Skógafoss was massive.
-To get a closer look, I walked along the black sand beach to the base.
+To get a closer look, I walked along the gravel beach to the base of the waterfall.

 A friend of mine even drank from the river which is perfectly safe – hey, when in Iceland!

-On the side of the waterfall there were stairs that led to a lookout offering fantastic views of Skógafoss and as far as the Atlantic Ocean.
-The stairs also led to one of the most notable hiking and trekking trails on the island.
-There are over 20 waterfalls to see on this route, so technically, Skógafoss is only the beginning!
+On the side of the waterfall, there were stairs that led to a lookout offering fantastic views as far as the Atlantic Ocean.
+The five hundred and twenty-seven steps also led to one of the most notable hiking and trekking trails on the island.
+There are over twenty waterfalls to see on this route, so technically, Skógafoss is only the beginning!

-Unfortunately, I didn’t get a chance to hike to the top, but this is something that I would love to do next time I visit Iceland’s South Coast.
+Unfortunately, I didn’t get a chance to hike to the top, but this is something that I would love to do next time I visit the South Coast of Iceland.

 The Secret Gljúfrabúi

-Since there was no foot path into the gorge, I playfully hopped from rock to rock till I reached the inside of the cave.
-Stepping in the river was inevitable, so I would recommend wearing a pair of sturdy waterproof boots.
+Since there was no footpath into the narrow gorge, I playfully hopped from rock to rock until I reached inside the cave.
+Stepping in the river is inevitable, so I would recommend wearing a pair of sturdy waterproof boots.

-There was also a large boulder called Franskanef (the French nose) that partly covered the base of the waterfall.
-Franskaneft was a great place to take photos and offered a different angle of the falls.
+To the right, there’s also a large boulder called Franskanef (the French nose).
+Franskanef partly covers the base of the waterfall.
+Carefully stand on Franskaneft for a different perspective.

-The last stop on my South Coast tour was the awe-inspiring Seljalandsfoss.
-From the secret Gljúfrabúi, I walked across a lush green field to a waterfall unlike the rest.
+The last stop on my Iceland South Coast tour was the awe-inspiring Seljalandsfoss.
+From the secret Gljúfrabúi, I walked across a lush green field to a waterfall, unlike the rest.

-Seljalandsfoss was a testament to Iceland’s breathtaking natural beauty and it’s one of the only waterfalls in Iceland that you can walk behind, weather permitting of course.
+Seljalandsfoss is a testament to Iceland’s breathtaking natural beauty and it’s one of the only waterfalls in Iceland that you can walk behind, weather permitting of course.

-At the bottom of the cliff, I accessed a footpath that looped behind the falls.
-Although the climb didn’t look intimidating, I’d advise taking it slow.
-Not only is the footpath wet and slippery, but there aren’t any hand rails for safety.
+At the bottom of the cliff, I walked on a footpath that looped behind the falls.
+Although the climb didn’t look intimidating, I’d recommend taking it slow.
+Not only is the footpath wet and slippery, but there are no handrails for safety.
 If you’re clumsy like me, you’ll probably get all muddy holding boulders and cliff walls.